yepistream/SimpleThreeJSElements/README.md

 ```javascript
 HTMLOverlay.startAll(camera)
 ```
-Starts the animation loop for all active `SimpleIFrame` instances.
+Starts the animation loop for all active `HTMLOverlay` instances.
 The camera's view-projection matrix is recalculated each frame.

 ```javascript
 HTMLOverlay.stopAll()